AlessandroRuggeri/LPC_track_reco/README.md

 ## Features
 The project, developed in Python 3.8, currently features:
 - In the `grain_lpc_reco` folder: a **GUI-based** version of the program, made using the *PySimpleGUI* library, which allows to intuitively process the events, changing files, events and parameters at runtime.
-- In the `Parse_Reco` folder: a **command line** version of the program with parsed parameters, made using the *argparse* library, which allows for a swifter processing of individual events.
+- In the `grain_parse_reco` folder: a **command line** version of the program with parsed parameters, made using the *argparse* library, which allows for a swifter processing of individual events.
 - The two versions share the same same algorithm for the event reconstruction and plotting, implementing:
 	- the 3D scatter plot of the event using Python's Matoplotlib library for the selected cuts in amplitude.
 	- the computation of the centre of mass of the event in a neighbourhood of a selected width.